Seine fishing: History

 Seines have been used widely in the past, including by Stone Age societies.
 For example, the Māori used large canoes to deploy seine nets which could be over a kilometer long.
 The nets were woven from green flax, with stone weights and light wood or gourd floats, and could require hundreds of men to haul.

 Native Americans on the Columbia River wove seine nets from spruce root fibers or wild grass, again using stones as weights.
 For floats they used sticks made of cedar which moved in a way which frightened the fish and helped keep them together.

+Arrian's description of Alexander the Great's expedition on the Makran coast in 325 B.C. includes a detailed description of seine fishing by a tribe known as the Ichthyophagi (Fish-eaters).

 Seine nets are also well documented in ancient cultures in the Mediterranean region.
-They appear in Egyptian tomb paintings from 3000 BC.
+They appear in Egyptian tomb paintings from 3000 BCE.
 In ancient Roman literature, the poet Ovid makes many references to seine nets, including the use of cork floats and lead weights.

+Beach seine

+The beach seine is employed by anchoring a section of netting on the shoreline, then dragging the net into the water and surrounding the fish, before pulling it ashore.
+Several countries have prohibited the use of the seines; Kenya outlawed the use of beach seines in 2001.

 Purse seine

 A common type of seine is a purse seine, named such because along the bottom are a number of rings.
 A line (referred to as a purse-line) passes through all the rings, and when pulled, draws the rings close to one another, preventing the fish from "sounding", or swimming down to escape the net.
 This operation is similar to a traditional style purse, which has a drawstring.

 The purse seine is a preferred technique for capturing fish species which school, or aggregate, close to the surface: sardines, mackerel, anchovies, herring, and certain species of tuna (schooling); and salmon soon before they swim up rivers and streams to spawn (aggregation).
 Boats equipped with purse seines are called purse seiners.

+Purse seines are ranked by experts as one of the most sustainable commercial fishing methods when compared with other options.
 Purse seine fishing can result in smaller amounts of by-catch (unintentionally caught fish), especially when used to catch large species of fish (like herring or mackerel) that shoal tightly together.
 When used to catch fish that shoal together with other species, or when used in parallel with fish aggregating devices, the percentage of by-catch greatly increases.

-Use of purse seines is regulated by many countries; in Sri Lanka, for example, using this type of net within 7 km of the shore is illegal.
+Use of purse seines is regulated in many countries; in Sri Lanka, for example, using this type of net within 7 km of the shore is illegal.
 However, they can be used in the deep sea, after obtaining permission from authorities.
 Purse seine fishing can have negative impacts on fish stocks because it can involve the bycatch of non-target species and it can put too much pressure on fish stocks.